Official Sightseeing

 While you won’t find chocolate frogs hopping around the carriage or a trolley witch offering up Bertie Bott’s Every Flavour Beans, you will experience something equally magical - epic scenery and a true steam-powered journey through some of Scotland’s most breathtaking landscapes.

-The ride from Fort William to Mallaig by rail is frequently cited as one of the world’s most scenic train routes.
-The Jacobite Steam Train runs seasonally from spring to autumn, offering both morning and afternoon departures, and features first-class compartments that replicate the feel of those seen on-screen.
+The Jacobite Steam Train runs seasonally from spring to autumn, offering both morning and afternoon departures, and features first-class compartments that replicate the on-screen feel.

 Though the train doesn't depart from Edinburgh, getting to Fort William is an adventure of its own - and one that is a full-day magical experience.